Why Does the Renter vs Homeowner Solar Comparison Matter?

 | Who it works for | Renters, all 50 states | Homeowners with suitable roof |

-The average residential rooftop solar installation in the US costs about $20,000 before tax credits as of 2026, according to industry data.
-After the 30% federal Investment Tax Credit, that net cost drops to around $14,000.
-That is still a substantial capital commitment, and it comes before financing costs if the homeowner uses a solar loan or lease.
+The average residential rooftop solar installation in the US costs about $20,000 as of 2026, according to SEIA industry data.
+The federal residential solar tax credit (Section 25D) expired at the end of 2025, so homeowners no longer receive a 30% federal subsidy.
+State incentives vary — some states still offer substantial rebates — but the full sticker price is now closer to the real net cost for many buyers.
+That is a substantial capital commitment, and it comes before financing costs if the homeowner uses a solar loan or lease.

 Renter solar starts at a fraction of that.
 A capable portable setup for an apartment renter, say an EcoFlow DELTA 2 with a 220W panel, costs about $900 to $1,100 total.
 A more budget-conscious Jackery Explorer 1000 bundle runs $700 to $900.
 Even a premium 800W balcony setup stays under $2,000 for most configurations.

-The gap is enormous: $700 vs $14,000 net after tax credit.
+The gap is enormous: $700 vs $20,000 (or whatever remains after any available state incentives).
 That gap is why return on investment often favors the renter in the early years, even though the absolute savings are lower.

 | Year | Renter: cumulative net position | Homeowner: cumulative net position |